Search This Blog

 Books:

-Craft: Porcupine
+Craft: Crayon

 - Print template onto cardstock or heavy paper

-- Cut out body and color
+- Cut out pieces (crayon, eyes)

-- Glue spikes to porcupine's body
+- Glue eyes to crayon

 Extension Activities: